Physics-informed neural networks: For elasticity problems

+For shunted piezoelectric materials

+A multi-physics-informed neural network (multi-PINN) is used to effectively solve static and dynamic electromechanical vibration suppression problems with a shunted circuit.
+Electromechanical problems, such as those involving a cantilever piezoelectric beam, can be converted into the appropriate PINN formulation.
+A time partitioning approach reduces the computational cost of the dynamic problem.
+The resulting system of ordinary differential equations (ODEs) is resolved using a multi-PINN to accurately predict the dynamic response to principal mode resonance excitation.

-Physics-informed neural networks (PINNs) with backward stochastic differential equation
+With backward stochastic differential equation

-Deep backward stochastic differential equation method is a numerical method that combines deep learning with Backward stochastic differential equation (BSDE) to solve high-dimensional problems in financial mathematics.
+Deep backward stochastic differential equation method is a numerical method that combines deep learning with backward stochastic differential equation (BSDE) to solve high-dimensional problems in financial mathematics.
 By leveraging the powerful function approximation capabilities of deep neural networks, deep BSDE addresses the computational challenges faced by traditional numerical methods like finite difference methods or Monte Carlo simulations, which struggle with the curse of dimensionality.
 Deep BSDE methods use neural networks to approximate solutions of high-dimensional partial differential equations (PDEs), effectively reducing the computational burden.
 Additionally, integrating Physics-informed neural networks (PINNs) into the deep BSDE framework enhances its capability by embedding the underlying physical laws into the neural network architecture, ensuring solutions adhere to governing stochastic differential equations, resulting in more accurate and reliable solutions.

-Physics-informed neural networks for biology
+For biology

 An extension or adaptation of PINNs are Biologically-informed neural networks (BINNs).
 BINNs introduce two key adaptations to the typical PINN framework: (i) the mechanistic terms of the governing PDE are replaced by neural networks, and (ii) the loss function $L_{tot}$ is modified to include $L_{constr}$, a term used to incorporate domain-specific knowledge that helps enforce biological applicability.
 For (i), this adaptation has the advantage of relaxing the need to specify the governing differential equation a priori, either explicitly or by using a library of candidate terms.
 Additionally, this approach circumvents the potential issue of misspecifying regularization terms in stricter theory-informed cases.

 A natural example of BINNs can be found in cell dynamics, where the cell density $u(x,t)$ is governed by a reaction-diffusion equation with diffusion and growth functions $D(u)$ and $G(u)$, respectively: